hunterjm/stagg/README.md

-# Stagg.co
+# WARZONE.AI

 Built with TypeScript, NextJS, NestJS, and PostgreSQL; monorepo and package management provided by Lerna.

 ## Check it out!

-To see the platform in action, head over to [Stagg.co](https://stagg.co); after linking your Call of Duty and Discord accounts, you'll be up and running in a matter of seconds.
-Feel free to [join our Discord server](https://stagg.co/discord/join) and ask questions, make suggestions, or squad up for a quick game.
+To see the platform in action, head over to [WARZONE.AI](https://warzone.ai); after linking your Call of Duty and Discord accounts, you'll be up and running in a matter of seconds.
+Feel free to [join our Discord server](https://warzone.ai/discord/join) and ask questions, make suggestions, or squad up for a quick game.

-If you're looking for [the best Call of Duty API Postman Collection ever](https://docs.stagg.co), it's freely available at [docs.stagg.co](https://docs.stagg.co).
+If you're looking for [the best Call of Duty API Postman Collection ever](https://callofdutyapi.com), it's freely available at [callofdutyapi.com](https://callofdutyapi.com).

 ## What makes this cool?

-Glad you asked, there's a constantly growing list of features that separate Stagg from any other platform.
+Glad you asked, there's a constantly growing list of features that separate WARZONE.AI from any other platform.

 ### In-Game Friend Integration